BradleyCodeU/bradleycodeu.github.io/_apcsp/py/PyBuyPhones.md

 Read this [Python Functions tutorial](/apcsp/py/pythonfunctions/) and this page about the [Python float function](https://www.w3schools.com/python/ref_func_float.asp)

 Define a function called buyPhones that requires TWO arguments: myDollars and phonePrice.
-The function will return the amountOfPhones as a whole number.
+The function will return the amountOfPhones you can buy as a whole number.

-Replace ALL SIX blanks in the starter code with the correct code.
-Blanks look like this: ???

 Inputs → Output
 ```